CuihaiYou/gragrassland-growth-peak-code/README.md

 - **Partial correlation analysis** to examine relationships between key environmental variables.
 - **Factorial experiments** using a **random forest model** to assess the influence of different environmental factors on grassland growth peaks.

+if you have any questions please contact chyou@des.ecnu.edu.cn

 ## Contents
 - `partial_correlation.R` – Code for partial correlation analysis.
 - `factorial_experiment_RF.R` – Implementation of factorial experiments using the random forest model.